-Accreditation Handbook Revisions.
+Accreditation Handbook revisions.
 The Accreditation Handbook explicates the processes and procedures of the various components of the accreditation system.
-In 2018-19, the accreditation system was in full implementation.
-In these early years of implementation, adjustments were made to some processes to make them more effective and or efficient.
-As a result, it is necessary to ensure that these refinements are appropriately reflected in the Accreditation Handbook.
+In 2018-19, as the Commission moved into the implementation phase of the new accreditation system and adjustments were made to the processes as this implementation took place, revisions to the Accreditation Handbook reflecting these refinements were discussed and the handbook was updated as necessary.
 This work continues in 2019-20.

-Receive Regular Updates on Commission Activities Related to Accreditation and Provide Commission with Advice on Issues Related to Accreditation.
+Receive regular updates on Commission activities related to accreditation and provide Commission with advice on issues related to accreditation as requested by the Commission.
 During 2018-19, staff continued to prepare agenda items for the COA on issues related to the Commission's work as directed by the Commission or as appropriate to the continuing work of the Committee.
 With the efforts to streamline and strengthen accreditation this function continues to be critically important in 2019-20.